grzegorz9/CS3524-MUD/README.md

 - `help`
 	Displays a short message with the most useful instructions.

-- `commands`
+- `?`
-	Displays the list of commands.
+	Displays a tip on how to start.

 - `where`
 	Displays player's current location and lists destinations accessible from that place.

 - `look`
-	Prints a description of the current user location and list the items at this location.
+	Prints a description of the current user location, list other players and the items at this location.

 - `status`
 	Prints the player's name and lists the items carried in the user's backpack.

 - `go <direction>`
-	Moves the character in the specified direction, which can be any of:
-	- north,
-	- south,
-	- east,
-	- west.

-	Prints the name of the users new location.
+	Moves the character in any of the four basic directions.
+Then, prints the name of the user's new location.
-	If there is nothing on the map in that direction, prints an error message.
+	If there is nothing on the map in that direction, prints a warning message.

-- `go back`
-	Moves the character to the previous location.

 - `take <item>`
-	Adds the specified item to the character's equipment.
-If an item is not found at the current location, prints an error message.
+	Adds the specified item to the character's equipment, provided that item can be found at the current location.

-- `drop <item>`
-	Removes the specified item from the character's equipment and stores it in the character's current location.